-For meetings of the Department and its Committees, a quorum is defined as the majority of the entire Membership eligible to participate.
+For meetings of the Department and its Committees, a quorum is defined as the majority of the entire Membership eligible to participate (faculty on sabbatical/official leave are considered not eligible).
 Within a meeting, a majority or other proportion of votes required to pass a motion is based on the number of Members voting in the affirmative and negative and does not include Members abstaining from voting.